markhmwong/SOS/README.md

 split the tipping and settings move tipping to the top right navigation

-v2.1
-loop
-information for each screen

-monthly subscription
+v2.2
+add subscriptions  (revenue cat)
     - remove ads
     - save messages
     - convert morse to text

+v2.1
+loop @done
+information for each screen @done fix icons filled or not filled @done
+include advertisement

+circular indicator @done

 v2
 refactoring and new ui